-That conversation tumbled me back to the beginning, to our breakfast conversations in the tiny brick row house in Brooklyn.
-His range of literature was eclectic from science fiction–Issac Asimov and Ray Bradbury to Herman Melville’s Moby Dick to the Bounty Trilogy by Nordhoff and Hall.
-His passion for books and his mesmerizing voice sparked an acute interest in my reading…voracious reading , which culminated in so many visits to the local public library on Flatlands.
+That conversation tumbled me back to the beginning, to our breakfast conversations in the tiny red brick row house in Brooklyn.
+His range of literature was eclectic from science fiction–Isaac Asimov and Ray Bradbury to Herman Melville’s Moby Dick to the Bounty Trilogy by Nordhoff and Hall.
+His passion for books and his mesmerizing voice sparked an acute interest in my reading…voracious reading, which culminated in so many visits to the local public library on Flatbush Avenue.
 On Saturday mornings, I would emerge from my room with science fiction stories requesting him to read and critique my puerile attempts to emulate When Worlds Collide, Philip Wylie and Edwin Balmer’s science fiction novel.
 Not only had writing become my first love but it was also a way to please my father whose interests and talents seemed to transcend those of any ordinary police officer.

 The nurse’s voice quivered as he reluctantly ended the call; my wife and sister sobbed quietly and held hands.
 I stared out the window into the sepia shadows of early evening contemplating what life would be without him…we would no longer debate if Saint John Henry Newman was a better writer than James Joyce.
-He would never see my book in Spanish or the one I intended to roll out in several months–a memoir where I had written a chapter about his career.
+He would never see my book translated into Spanish or the one I intended to roll out in the near future–a law enforcement memoir containing a chapter about his career.